 Teaching | Current

 Those interested in Honours, Masters or PhD level research positions in the Language, Culture and Cognition Lab should email me with a CV, academic transcript and writing sample.
-Current research projects include: -
+Potential research projects include: -

-- online experiments investigating the psychological foundations of politics and religion,
+- lab and online experiments investigating the psychological foundations of politics and religion

 2017 Vice Chancellor’s Excellence Award in Environmental Sustainability, University of Auckland